mhh0318/Cocktail/README.md

 ![img](readme/cktl.png)

-Our approach requires only one generalized model, unlike previous that needed multiple models for multiple modalities.
+Our approach requires only **[one generalized model]**, unlike previous that needed multiple models for mixing multiple modalities.

 Different from currently existing schemes, our scheme does not require modifications to the modal prior of the base model <strong>Fig.(a)</strong>, which results in a significant reduction in cost.
 Also in the face of multiple modalities we do not need multiple models demonstrated in <strong>Fig.(b)</strong>.
 Cocktail🍸 fuse the information from multiple modalities like <strong>Fig.(c)</strong> shown.

 ## Abstract